-The 2015 USA Pro Challenge (UPC) takes place August 17-23.
-The UPC zooms through eight official host cities and, as with the previous four years, the finish line is in downtown Denver on August 23.
-Beginning in Steamboat Springs, the final stage will travel through Golden and conclude with three thrilling laps around the Colorado State Capitol.
-An awards ceremony and food trucks will follow in Civic Center Park.
-Full stage 7 map.
+The 2015 USA Pro Challenge (UPC) took place August 17-23.
+The UPC zoomed through eight official host cities and, as with the previous four years, the finish line was in downtown Denver on August 23.
+Beginning in Steamboat Springs, the final stage traveled through Golden and concluded with three thrilling laps around the Colorado State Capitol.

 DENVER: A CYCLING PARADISE

 Denver boasts 85 miles of paved bike trails that cyclists enjoy all summer long.
 See our list of bike trails for a few ideas.
 You don't even need to bring your bike.
 Denver B-cycle, the city's pioneering bike-share program, offers an easy way to get around on two wheels.
 Purchase a daily pass for $9 at any of the 85 B-cycle stations located throughout the city, near museums, attractions and hotels.
 Once a pass is purchased, you can pick up one of the 700 B-cycles from any station and drop it off at any other station.

 Denver is the perfect home base for your USA Pro Challenge experience, blending urban fun with outdoor adventure.

 Catch a concert under the stars at the legendary Red Rocks Park & Amphitheatre, a truly one-of-a-kind venue.

 Grab a pint of The Mile High City’s thriving beer scene at dozens of craft breweries.